bio-tools/biotoolsDocs/curators_guide.rst

 .. tip::
    - collections may be created for for any arbitrary purpose
-   - `biotoolsSchema <https://github.com/bio-tools/biotoolsschema>`_ allows tool relationships to be defined, but these are not yet supported in bio.tools.
-In the meantime, collections may be used to group together related entries.

 .. note::
    - see the `syntax guidelines <http://biotools.readthedocs.io/en/latest/api_attribute_model_dev.html#collection>`_.